Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

 *Trusted*
 ^^^^^^^^^

+.. http:get:: /prefs/trusted

+Returns a list of two 'UserList' list structures.
+The first list structure is the blocked users list (same as returned by `/prefs/blocked`).
+The second list is the trusted users list.

+See `/api/add_whitelisted` for adding a user to the trusted users list.

+*Messaging*
+^^^^^^^^^^^

 .. http:get:: /prefs/messaging

-Returns a list of two 'UserList' listing structures.
-The fist listing structure is the blocked users list (same as returned by `/prefs/blocked`).
-The second listing is the trusted users list.
+Returns a list of two 'UserList' list structures.
+The first list structure is the blocked users list (same as returned by `/prefs/blocked`).
+The second list is the trusted users list (same as returned by `/prefs/trusted`).

-See `/api/add_whitelisted` for adding a user to the trusted users list.

 Overview
 ~~~~~~~~